calaba/octave-3.8.2-enable-64-ubuntu-14.04/README.md

 IMPORTANT: Additional parameters for tuning the compilation and libraries installation process are in the file 'compile-params.in'.
 If you decide to play around and change any of the parameters in the file 'compile-params.in', there is no guarantee the automated compilation process won't break.
 There are following important parameters in the 'compile-params.in' file you should check and (if needed) change - before you start the compilation script 'all.sh'.
 Those are (use 'nano compile-params.in' to edit the compilation parameters):

-octave64_gitroot = ${HOME}/octave-3.8.2-enable-64-ubuntu-14.04
+Parameter: octave64_gitroot = ${HOME}/octave-3.8.2-enable-64-ubuntu-14.04

 In the above example while compiling it in /opt directory set the git root folder accordingly to 'export octave64_gitroot = /opt/octave-3.8.2-enable-64-ubuntu-14.04'

-export prefix64=/usr/local
+Parameter: export prefix64=/usr/local

 This is where the compiled libraries and octave will be installed - into sub-directories (/lib, /bin, /include, /share, ...) of this folder

-export octave64_SS_version=4.2.1
+Parameter: export octave64_SS_version=4.2.1

 Which version of SuiteSparse library should be used.
 We recommend the default 4.2.1.
 Alternative 4.4.1 is also prepared for compilation but this won't include use of "CHOLMOD" library as in the versions of SuiteSparse 4.3.x the SuiteSparse API has chnaged which is causing compilation issues of Octave if CHOLMOD is used.

-export octave64_libs_compilation_test=N
+Parameter: export octave64_libs_compilation_test=N

 You can alternatively swicth this to 'Y' in order to execute tests of compiled libraries.
 The overall compilation time will be then longer but you can check for errors and warning reported by the particular library tests after their compilation from source.

-export octave64_compilation_test=Y
+Parameter: export octave64_compilation_test=Y

 By default we want Ocatve compilation process to run final tests.
 To speed up - you can switch to 'N'.

 The script 'all.sh' will execute following scripts in this order:

-    a) Script '1-compile-install-prereq.sh'
+    a) Script '1-compile-install-prereq.sh' (Internet connection required)

 This installs all required libraries and tools for compilation using apt-get command.
-The tools & libraries to be installed are approximetly 1 GB (for Ubuntu 14.04 LTS and 14.04.1 LTS) of size thus the whole download and installation procedure takes some time depending on your Internet connection speed and speed of your HW.
-In case compilation without documentation ("--disable-docs") is only needed, you do not have to install texlive and can save approximately 580MB texlive installation to be downloaded.
+The tools & libraries to be installed are approximetly 1 GB of size (for Ubuntu 14.04 LTS and 14.04.1 LTS) thus the whole download and installation procedure takes some time depending on your Internet connection speed and alos depending on speed of your HW.
+In case compilation without documentation ("--disable-docs") is only needed, you do not have to install texlive and can save approximately 580MB of texlive installation to be downloaded.

     b) Script '2-compile-unpack-src.sh' - unpacks all sources of used libraries and sources of Octave 3.8.2 (currently latest).

 All sources are stored in archive files in subdirectory 'x64-libs\_archives' - those are orignal versions downloaded from their respective web sites (see below for links to original web sites).
 Feel free to replace them with your own downloaded files or newer versions of those used libraries.
-Remark: If you want use newer versions you might need to play with the automatuion script source codes to make sure the rest of the automated compilation works fine.
+Remark: If you want use newer versions you might need to play with the automation script source codes to make sure the rest of the automated compilation works fine.

     c)  Script '3-compile-64-libs.sh' - Compiles & installs required libraries in mode to support 64-bit indexing.